bcit-ci/codeigniter3-translations/README.rst

 Translations for CodeIgniter System Messages
 ############################################

-Note: In preparation for the 3.0 release, we have switched to a more proper branching model.
-    The *master* branch has been tagged for release, and all new changes or additions will be to the *develop* branch.

 This project contains translations for the CodeIgniter system messages folder, **system/language/english**.
+A changelog has been added to the repository, so you can track updates between official releases.

 Copy the folder(s) for the idioms you are interested in, from inside the **language** folder of this project to your